Mrinmoyee02/Number-classification/README.md

-# Number-classification using Keras layers
+# Number-classification using Keras Sequential layers